-If you answered yes to that question, then you’ve probably heard of ESPN – it’s one of the top-rated sports channel around the globe.
+If you answered yes to that question, then you’ve probably heard of ESPN – it’s one of the top-rated sports channels around the globe.

 Whether you’re tuning in to watch a Canucks or Raptors game, they offer the best coverage.

 ESPN Plus is the company’s online streaming division, owned by The Walt Disney company.

 ESPN+ doesn’t offer you all the same content as the ESPN app or the cable channel.

 It focuses on niche sports, like MLS soccer, Euro league football, and rugby.